 We stayed for the night at the Capricorn Holiday Park, the easternmost park, which has great value unpowered sites around the camp kitchen.
 Pets are also welcome on powered sites, plus in selected cabins, for an additional fee.

-The Wintersun Caravan & Tourist Park is particularly pet-friendly.
-With dogs allowed on sites and in many of the cabins (but not on the beds or furniture), the park also has an off-leash pet area at the rear of the park and a washing machine just for pet bedding.
+Discovery Parks – Carnarvon (previously Wintersun Caravan & Tourist Park) is particularly pet-friendly.
+With dogs allowed on sites and in many of the cabins (but not on the beds or furniture), the park also has an off-leash pet area at the rear of the park.

 There’s also multiple station stays in the area, many that allow pets, including Wooramel Riverside Retreat, Quobba Station, Gnaraloo Station and Warroora Station.
 Contact the individual stations for further details including access details (some locations are 4WD only).